Rustin170506/tidb-analyze.slide/slides.md

 <!--

-After executing the Analyze statement, we’ll generate some statistics from the data.
+After executing the Analyze statement, we’ll generate some statistics from the TiKV.

 In this section, we’ll examine the data structure used to store these statistics.